qookei/paaliaq/rtl/README.md

 chipset.

-These sources use the [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) library, and as such is written in Scala, and generate output Verilog.
+These sources use the [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) library, and as such are written in Scala, and generate Verilog for synthesis.

 ## Building